rahulphaltankar/JIRA-AI-Driven-Dependency-Manager/CONTRIBUTING.md

 ## Code of Conduct

-Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md).
-We expect all contributors to adhere to this code to ensure a positive and respectful environment for everyone.
+We expect all contributors to be respectful and professional in all interactions.
+Our aim is to foster an open and welcoming environment for everyone, regardless of background or experience level.

 ## How Can I Contribute?